fommil/fpmortals/manuscript/complete.md

 ~~~~~~~~

 We have used `Const` to do something that looks like *Aspect Oriented
-Programming*, once popular in Java: we built on top of our business logic to
+Programming*, once popular in Java.
+We built on top of our business logic to
 support a monitoring concern, without having to complicate the business logic.

-In fact it gets even better.
-We can run the `Const` handler in production to
+It gets even better.
+We can run the `Const` handler in production to gather what
-gather what we want to `stop`, and then provide an **optimised** implementation
+we want to `stop`, and then provide an **optimised** implementation of `act` that
-that can make use of handler-specific batched calls.
-The code to do this is rather involved, so we will return to it in the chapter on Advanced Monads.
+can make use of handler-specific batched calls.
+The code to do this is rather
+involved, so we will return to it in the chapter on Advanced Monads.

 ## Collections